Luca-spopo/Luca-spopo.github.io/bakagaijin.md

 Consider this:

-	--resource1
+	--//resource1
 	local x = {y=true}
 	bakaGaijin.x = x

-	--then at resource2
+	--//then at resource2
 	local x = bakaGaijin("resource1").x

-	--then at resource1
+	--//then at resource1
 	bakaGaijin.x = nil
-	--x is not longer EXPOSED (A resource can't use bakaGaijin("resource1").x to access x)
+	--//x is not longer EXPOSED (A resource cannot use bakaGaijin("resource1").x to access x)

-	--then at resource2
+	--//then at resource2
-	--x from resource1 is still ACCESSIBLE to resource2, as it already got a reference earlier. print x.y --true
+	--//x from resource1 is still ACCESSIBLE to resource2, as it already got a reference earlier. print x.y --//true
 	x.y = false

-	--but it is not EXPOSED
+	--//but it is not EXPOSED
-	print bakaGaijin("resource1").x --nil
+	print bakaGaijin("resource1").x --//nil

 Accessible is when a resource *can* read/write an original object exposed earlier.
 Exposed is when a resource can get the reference to the original object from the host resource using bakaGaijin.

 * original object

 If a resource exposes a value (string, function, table, number etc) using bakaGaijin, that value is the original object.
 In `bakaGaijin.label = x`, `x` is the original object.
 Only really makes sense when x is a <em>candidate for tokenization</em>.

 * token_id

-Each original object is allotted a token_id when a PT is constructed for it for the first time.
+Each original object is allotted a token_id when a <em>PT</em> is constructed for it for the first time.
 There is a guarantee that no two original objects will have the same token_id at the same time.
-The token_id of an original object does not change as long as bakaGaijin is exposing it.
+The token_id of an original object does not change as long as bakaGaijin is keeping it accessible.

 * candidate, candidate for tokenization

 A value that has a type that cannot be transferred across resources without information loss.
 A value is NOT a candidate for tokenization if it is immutable and serializable.

 A candidate is of type `table` or `function`.
 Threads are also candidates, but not supported by bakaGaijin at the time of writing.